208th Infantry Division (Wehrmacht)

 The 208th Infantry Division, or 208.Infanterie-Division in German, was a large military unit that served during World War II.
 Like most German infantry divisions, the bulk of its troops were foot-mobile infantry supported by horse-drawn artillery.

 The 208th Infantry Division was formed on 26 August 1939. it served in the invasion of Poland of 1939 as a reserve division of Army Group North and was commanded by General Moritz Andreas.
 During Fall Gelb it was a reserve division allocated to 18th Army and was mainly active in the occupation of northern Belgium.
 From January 1942 it fought continuously on the Eastern Front.

+On 1 January 1945, the 208th Infantry Division (then part of Army Group Heinrici under Army Group A) had a strength of 9,840 men.